Bond yields slip with oil as Draghi re-affirms policy rethink

 By John Geddie

-LONDON Feb 2 Euro zone bond yields fell on Tuesday as oil prices tumbled and European Central Bank (ECB) chief Mario Draghi confirmed his commitment to review monetary policy in the bloc next month.
+LONDON Feb 2 Euro zone yields fell on Tuesday as oil prices slipped and European Central Bank (ECB) chief Mario Draghi confirmed his commitment to review monetary policy in the bloc next month.

-Crude prices fell more than 5 percent as hopes for a deal between OPEC and Russia on production cuts faded, pushing 10-year U.S. bond yields to nine-month lows.
+Crude prices dropped towards $33 a barrel amid worries about rising supply as hopes for a deal between OPEC and Russia on production cuts faded, and as concerns persist about the economic health of top energy consumer China.

 Sliding oil has weighed on the euro zone's inflation outlook, a trend that was reinforced by data on Monday showing prices at factory gates in the currency area fell by more than expected in December.